trel/irods_client_http_api/README.md

 ## Build

+> [!IMPORTANT]
-**IMPORTANT: As documented under [Build Dependencies](#build-dependencies), the minimum version requirement for the iRODS development package is 4.3.2 or later.
+> As documented under [Build Dependencies](#build-dependencies), the minimum version requirement for the iRODS development package is 4.3.2 or later.
 As a result, support for the [GenQuery2 API plugin](https://github.com/irods/irods_api_plugin_genquery2) has been removed.
-To use GenQuery2, the iRODS HTTP API must be connected to a server running iRODS 4.3.2 or later.**
+To use GenQuery2, the iRODS HTTP API must be connected to a server running iRODS 4.3.2 or later.

 To build this project, follow the normal CMake build steps.
 ```bash